davx8342/kodi-pxe-install/README.md

 setting it up and wondering if it's all worth it.
 I'm including an example dhcpd.conf that you can edit and setup for your home network.

+Last one.
+I have a USB Media Centre remote.
+This is the one I setup in the ansible playbook.
+If you need to use a different one, edit this in kodi.yml for the one you have.

 That said, lets get started!

 Setting up tftpd